lqueryvg/sftp-lambda/README.md

 Setup a custom VPC if you want a fixed IP address.

 The approach here is to run the Lambdas in a private subnet and route via a NAT in a public subnet which has an EIP (fixed IP address).
-Note that since the Lambda is running in a private subnet, the private subnet needs to be given access to an S3 service endpoint so that the Lambda can access the S3 bucket.

 ![Custom VPC](diagrams/vpc.png)